 Is she absolutely different from the prophet Elijah?
 He had just triumphantly confronted the false prophets of Baal on Mt.
 Carmel (1 Kings 18).
 But in the very next chapter, we see him struggling mightily, as a weak human being.
 He’s described as “afraid” (19:3), wanting to “die” (19:4), worrying about being killed (19:14).
 He agonized with doubt; Mary and Christ did so without the doubt that would suggest lack of faith or sin.

-Now, contrary to “assured” and loudmouthed proclamations that the pope expressed something completely new, novel, and heterodox, we see almost the same notion in Blessed Pope John Paul II’s New Way of the Cross / Via Crucis 2000; fourth station:
+Now, contrary to “assured” and loudmouthed proclamations that the pope expressed something completely new, novel, and heterodox, we see almost the same notion in Pope St. John Paul II’s New Way of the Cross / Via Crucis 2000; fourth station:

 “Do not be afraid, Mary, for you have found favour with God.
 And behold, you will conceive in your womb and bear a son, and you shall call his name Jesus.
 He will be great, and will be called the Son of the Most High; and the Lord God will give to him the throne of his father David, and he will reign over the house of Jacob for ever; and his kingdom will have no end” (Lk 1:30-33).